tstack/lnav/docs/source/formats.rst

   .. _format_regex:

   :regex: This object contains sub-objects that describe the message formats
+    to match in a plain-text log file.
+Each :code:`regex` MUST only match one type of log message.
+It must not match log messages that are matched by other regexes in this format.
+This uniqueness requirement is necessary because **lnav** will "lock-on" to a regex and use it to match against the next line in a file.
+So, if the regexes do not uniquely match each type of log message, messages can be matched by the wrong regex.
+The "lock-on" behavior is needed to avoid the performance hit of having to try too many different regexes.

-    to match in a plain log file.
-Log files that contain JSON messages should not specify this field.
+    .. note:: Log files that contain JSON messages should not specify this field.

     :pattern: The regular expression that should be used to match log messages.
-      The `PCRE <http://www.pcre.org>`_ library is used by **lnav** to do all regular expression matching.
+      The `PCRE2 <http://www.pcre.org>`_ library is used by **lnav** to do all regular expression matching.

     :module-format: If true, this regex will only be used to parse message